 Everyone deserves equal access to justice.
 At Bradley, we are forceful proponents of the ethical obligation to help address unmet legal needs of indigent individuals and charitable institutions.
 Our commitment to pro bono service in the communities where our lawyers live and practice is of vital importance to our attorneys and staff.

 Accordingly, we expect our lawyers to spend a significant amount of time on pro bono work and community service.
-In support of our commitment, Bradley attorneys perform over 11,500 hours of pro bono service valued at over $3.8 million annually.
-The firm also donates over $1 million to nonprofit 501(c)(3) organizations each year.
+In support of our commitment, Bradley attorneys perform over 12,511 hours of pro bono service valued at over $4.6 million annually.
+The firm also donates more than $700,000 to nonprofit 501(c)(3) organizations each year.

 Among the many areas where our pro bono program supports people and groups in need of legal representation are death penalty cases, adoptions, evictions, human rights, privacy rights, prisoner rights, services for people in recovery from addiction, representation of start-up charitable non profits, and intellectual property work for low-income inventors, artists, and entertainers.